 Sunday, Dec.
-16, 2012 — After my family’s Christmas party yesterday, I had time for HD8999some down time in the shack while everyone else was sleeping off turkey and ham.
+16, 2012 — After my family’s Christmas party yesterday, I had time for some down time in the shack while everyone else was sleeping off turkey and ham.
 I ran across my Heathkit HD-8999 Ultra Pro CW keyboard that I picked up on eBay sometime ago but hadn’t really put through its paces.

 The problem was that the keyboard did not come with a power cord, and it uses a two-pin molex connector on the keyboard, which isn’t exactly a common connector you can pick up at the Dollar Store these days.
 I don’t even know if I could still find it at Radio Shack.
 I ordered one from eBay, but have never connected it to anything.
 Last night I had time to complete the connector and try it out.